novakgeoenergie/GHEToolManual/docs/sources/tutorial/create_custom_borefield.rst

 .. _create custom borefield:

-How can I Importing a custom borefield
+How can I import a custom borefield
 ######################################
 In this tutorial you will learn how you can create a custom borefield in Excel and import it into GHEtool.